MystenLabs/sui/doc/src/learn/exchange-integration-guide.md

 title: Sui Exchange Integration Guide
 ---

 This topic describes how to integrate SUI, the token native to the Sui network, into a cryptocurrency exchange.
 The specific requirements and processes to implement an integration vary between exchanges.
 Rather than provide a step-by-step guide, this topic provides information about the primary tasks necessary to complete an integration.
-After the guidance about how to configure an integration, you can also find information and code samples related to staking and delegation on the Sui network.
+After the guidance about how to configure an integration, you can also find information and code samples related to staking on the Sui network.

 ## Requirements to configure a SUI integration